Updated: Nov 12

-Standard deviation measures the dispersion of data with respect to the average return: a high value imply that the return could either be much higher or much lower than the average.
-This means increased uncertainty and therefore risk.
+Standard deviation measures the dispersion of data concerning the average return.
+A high value deviates from the average, meaning increased uncertainty and risk.

 Covariance and correlation

-In portfolio theory, the indicator used to express this concept is covariance, which measures the relationship between two random variables.
-It evaluates to what extent the variables change together:
+The indicator used to express this concept is covariance.
+It measures the relationship between two random variables.
+Also, it evaluates to what extent the variables change together:

 Negative covariance: Indicates that two variables tend to move in inverse directions

-As long as the correlation between the two stocks is less than 1, diversification is a way to reduce the overall risk of the portfolio, because the stocks do not move in the exact same direction.
-If correlation is 1 it means that the risk of holding a portfolio with two assets is the same as the sum of the risk of holding the assets separately.
-In all other cases, holding a portfolio is less risky because returns and losses offset each other, making the portfolio return less volatile.
+in case of correlation being less than 1, diversification can reduce the risk of the portfolio.
+At 1, the risk of a portfolio with two assets is similar to the sum of the risk of holding separate assets.
+In all other cases, a portfolio is less risky as returns and losses offset each other.

 The Markowitz model

-The Markowitz model is a portfolio optimization model and develops around the idea that a rational investor:
+The Markowitz model is a portfolio optimization model.
+It holds the idea that a rational investor:

-given two portfolios with equal risk, he/she would prefer the one with higher return.
+· When given two portfolios with equal risk, would prefer the one with higher return.

-given two portfolios with equal return, he/she would prefer the one with lower risk.
+· When given two portfolios with equal return, would prefer the one with lower risk.

-So instead of choosing between maximising gains or minimising variance, we can combine both and seek to minimise this equation:
+So, instead of choosing between these two options, we can combine both and seek to minimize this equation: